Tutoring in Idaho Falls

 - If the class you're being tutored in is 3 credits or more, you can have up to 3 hours of tutoring per week.
 Some students choose to use all available hours; others are happy with one or two.

-The CAT coordinator is usually in CHE 220 in the mornings, but you can also email email@example.com with any questions.
+The CAT coordinator is usually in CHE 220 on Monday-Thursday mornings, but you can also email email@example.com with any questions.